 \subsection{Additional Numerical Simulations}

 These additional results are obtained in the setting presented in Section~\ref{subsec:exp_synt}.
-However, here, we what to analyse the behavior of \algnameshort and the other bandit baselines at different magnitudes of noise in both the state transition model and the output.
+However, here, we want to analyze the behavior of \algnameshort and the other bandit baselines at different magnitudes of noise in both the state transition model and the output.
 The noise in this simulation is a zero-mean Gaussian noise with $\sigma \in \{ 0.001, 0.01, 0.1 \}$.

 \textbf{Results}~~Figure~\ref{fig:regret_wrt_sigma} shows the results of the experiment for the different values of $\sigma$.
-It is clearly visible how \algnameshort performs in almost the same way no matter the noise at which the system is subject to, always leading to sub-linear regret.
+It is clearly visible how \algnameshort performs in almost the same way no matter the noise to which the system is subject, always leading to sub-linear regret.
 On the other hand, the cumulative regret of both \linucb and \dlinucb is different in every simulation we perform.
-Indeed, with a low level of noise (Figure~\ref{fig:regret_suppl_sigma0001}) reaches linear regret and does not converge, while for large values of noise it converges very quickly (Figure~\ref{fig:regret_suppl_sigma01}).
-This is due to the nature of the confidence bound of Linear bandits that is not able to take into account such a complex scenario and lead to no guarantees in this setting. \expthree, \batchexpthree and \artwo are not able to reach the optimum in this scenario, independently from the magnitude of the noise $\sigma$, and provide large values of (linear) regret.
+Indeed, with a low level of noise (Figure~\ref{fig:regret_suppl_sigma0001}) reaches linear regret and does not converge, while for large values of noise, it converges very quickly (Figure~\ref{fig:regret_suppl_sigma01}).
+This is due to the nature of the confidence bound of linear bandits, which is not able to take into account such a complex scenario and leads to no guarantees in this setting. \expthree, \batchexpthree, and \artwo are not able to reach the optimum in this scenario, independently from the noise magnitude $\sigma$, and provide large values of (linear) regret.